guidoism/escape/inspiration/jonesforth.md

 magical macro to act as a "jump to next function in the list".
 We also use one register (%esi) to act as a kind of instruction pointer, pointing to the next function in the list.

-I'll just give you a hint of what is to come by saying that a FORTH definition such as:
+I'll just give you a hint of what is to come by saying that a Forth definition such as:

     : QUADRUPLE DOUBLE DOUBLE ;